Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Code

-- The following video by Corey Schafer provided some guidance on creating a virtual environment in VS Code on Mac: www.youtube.com/watch?v=06I63_p-2A4&t=1571s
+- The following video by Corey Schafer provided some guidance on creating a virtual environment in VS Code on Mac: [https://www.youtube.com/watch?v=06I63_p-2A4&t=1571s](https://www.youtube.com/watch?v=06I63_p-2A4&t=1571s)

+- The following video by Pretty Printed explained how to use categories with flash messages in Flask to display messages to the user in specific places on each template: [https://www.youtube.com/watch?v=lcVdZtVvnnk](https://www.youtube.com/watch?v=lcVdZtVvnnk)

 ### Content